Thailand Personal Tax Deductions and Allowances

-On 28 Feb 2017, Ministerial Regulation No 326 was gazetted, providing Thailand resident individuals another personal income tax allowance for deposits in a long-term life insurance bank savings account retroactively from and including the 2016 tax year.
-This tax insight has been updated for the prescription in MR No 326.
+On 19 Sept 2017, the Government approved a draft of a new Ministerial Regulation to be issued for providing Thailand resident individuals a further personal income tax allowance for health insurance premiums from and including the 2017 tax year.
+This tax insight has been updated for the Government's approval.

 For Thailand personal income tax purposes, the Thai tax law permits residents of Thailand (including foreign national residents of Thailand) to claim tax deductions and tax allowances against assessable income, as follows:

-(2) The aggregate of the allowances claims for contributions to life insurance pension funds, provident funds, retirement mutual funds and the National Savings Fund, shall not be more than 15% of assessable income and not more than 500,000 Baht.
+(1) The aggregate of these allowance claims shall not be more than 15% of assessable income and not more than 500,000 Baht.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.